jrwest/devrel-mode/README.md

 * `C-b` - update BEAM for buffer. finds the corresponding BEAM file for the Erlang file in the buffer and copies it into the right places in the devrel
+* `C-a` - update all BEAM files for dependency.
+Given current buffer determine the riak dependency (e.g. riak_core) and update all beam files in the devrel nodes for it.

 # License